-- Parents can request an Early Intervention place, as well as retianing a place in their local mainstream school.
-Staff from the Language Hub will work with parents/carers and the allocated mainstream school in order to plan the best way to meet your child’s needs.
-An Early Intervention place will usually last for at least one school year, and could be up to four terms.
-When your child’s needs have been addressed, they will return to tehir local mainstream school, with some outreach support.
+- Parents of children with a speech sound delay or difficulty, or mild language delay or difficulty can request an Early Intervention Scheme (EIS) place, as well as retain a place in their allocated local mainstream school.
+Staff from the enhanced provision will work with parents/carers and the allocated mainstream school in order to plan the best way to meet your child’s needs.
+An Early Intervention place will usually last for approximately one school year, during which time pupils will receive a high level of intensive therapy.
+When your child’s needs have been addressed, they will return to their local mainstream school, with some outreach support.
+Children in the EIS will receive all the lessons in the mainstream classroom.

 How will my child get to school?

-What does the Language Hub offer my child?
+What does the enhanced provision offer my child?

 Pupils with specific speech and language needs are well supported by specialist staff from the school’s Language Hub.
 These pupils also benefit from good-quality teaching in their classes, where they are often fully integrated and supported by highly competent teaching assistants.Ofsted 2016